 Tugtupite Stone: Properties, Benefits, and Uses

 What is Tugtupite?
 This rare mineral captivates with its vibrant colours and unique ability to glow under UV light.
 Explore its origins, properties, and why collectors adore it.
-Danish mineralogist Henning Sørensen discovered in 1957 in Greenland's Ilimaussaq complex that tugtupite was initially named beryllium sodalite before the International Mineralogical Association adopted its current name.
+Danish mineralogist Henning Sørensen discovered in 1957 in Greenland’s Ilimaussaq complex that tugtupite was initially named beryllium sodalite before the International Mineralogical Association adopted its current name.
+The initial discovery of Tugtupite in Greenland marked the beginning of its recognition, with subsequent findings in Russia and Canada.

 • Tugtupite is a rare silicate mineral known for its colour-changing and phosphorescent properties, making it highly valued among gem collectors.